tuhinsharma121/tuhinsharma.com/content/patents/enabling-wearables-to-cognitively-alter-notifications-and-improve-sleep-cycles/index.md

 ---
-title: Uncovering hidden patterns through machine learning
+title: Enabling wearables to cognitively alter notifications and improve sleep cycles
 authors:
 - admin
-- Bargava Subramanian
 tags:
+- IoT
-- Deep Learning
+- Healthcare
-- MXnet
+- Smart Watch
-- O'reilly
+- Optimization
-summary: Solving Fizzbuzz problem using Apache MxNet.
+summary: A method, computer system, and computer program product for cognitively adjusting a notification alert delivery time are provided.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2017-12-21T14:15:00Z"
+date: "2017-10-19T14:15:00Z"

 # Schedule page publish date (NOT talk date).
 publishDate: "2018-11-01T00:00:00Z"